Gilbert Walker (physicist): Career

 Walker took an interest in several other fields.
 He made mathematical studies on bird flight and boomerangs.
 An interest in boomerangs as an undergraduate had earned him the nickname of "Boomerang Walker".
 In Shimla, he used to throw a boomerang on the grounds of Annandale attracting the attention even of the Viceroy of India.
 He found faults in the ideas on bird flight by Ernest Hanbury Hankin, fellow Cambridge scientist at Simla, and pointed out that ascending thermals had enough energy to support the soaring of birds and also pointed out the role of turbulent eddies in providing lift.
 He published a summary of his ten years of research in Nature in 1901.
 He was an accomplished flute player and took an interest in the physics of the flute.
 He was also an expert on the history and evolution of the flute.
 He made some design changes to flutes and these went into manufacture.
-He was also a watercolour artist and while at Simla, held an exhibition of his works.
+He was also a watercolour artist and while at Shimla, held an exhibition of his works.